HPCMASPA2023-GitHub/simulator/README.md

 - If you provide just the name of the config file or just the name of the output folder, it will assume you are using the default
 'configs' folder and the default 'experiments' folder respectively.
 - You may not have space on these locations (particularly the output folder) so you can pass absolute paths to these locations.
+    - 15GB is necessary for verifying our paper
 - With the output folder **Make Sure**:
     - if using default locations (no slashes), that that folder does not exist in simulator/experiments/
     - if using absolute locations, that the leaf of the output folder does not exist